 We oppose nutrition reforms that would adversely affect the financial structure of, federal funding streams for, or student access to, child nutrition and school meal programs.
-This includes capping federal payments to states for school meal programs via block grants, increasing the eligibility threshold for schools and districts to enroll in the Community Eligibility Provision (CEP) program, and other reforms that would have adverse effects for students and districts regarding direct certification for school meal programs.
+This includes capping federal payments to states for school meal programs via block grants, increasing the eligibility threshold for schools and districts to enroll in the Community Eligibility Provision (CEP) program, and other reforms that would adversely affect students and districts regarding direct certification for school meal programs.

-We believe that capping funding streams via state block grants will reduce funding for schools to administer meal programs.
-(Block grants would provide states fixed funding in lieu of federal reimbursements per eligible meal served.)
-Block grants do not provide states relief in the event of a recession, rising child poverty, increases in enrollment/meal program participation, and rising food prices and school meal costs. • We believe that the CEP is an effective federal program that enables high-poverty schools and districts to provide meals to all students at no charge, improves meal program participation and efficiency, and reduces paperwork burdens for K-12 districts.
-A school or district is CEP-eligible to serve all students school meals at no charge if 40% or more of its students are eligible for free or reduced-price meals.
-We not only oppose any increases to this eligibility threshold, but support lowering it so that more low-income schools and students can access affordable and nutritious meals through the program.
+- We believe that capping funding streams via state block grants will reduce funding for schools to administer meal programs.
+(Block grants would provide states fixed funding instead of federal reimbursements per eligible meal served.)
+Block grants do not provide states relief in the event of a recession, rising child poverty, increases in enrollment/meal program participation, and rising food prices and school meal costs. - We believe that the CEP is an effective federal program that enables high-poverty schools and districts to provide meals to all students at no charge, improves meal program participation and efficiency, and reduces paperwork burdens for K-12 districts.
+Currently, a school or district is CEP-eligible to serve all students school meals at no charge if 40% or more of its students are eligible for free or reduced-price meals.
+The CEP should be strengthened and expanded by 1) reducing the eligibility threshold for a school or district to opt into the program so more students can access nutritious meals at no cost, and 2) increasing the ISP multiplier in CEP's formula so schools and districts can sustainably afford to operate food service programs.